Frameright/image-display-control-web-component/image-display-control/docs/explanation/attributes.md

 Any changes to the `srcset=` and `sizes=` attributes will be picked up by the web component.

+When zooming in on a region, the web component will make sure to fetch a source image with a large enough resolution.
+It achieves this by responsively overriding the `sizes=` attribute.

 ### `id=` attribute

 The `id=` attribute is supported and is used, if set, in the prefix for the